tomduck/pandoc-eqnos/README.md

     clever references);
   * Clever reference names are set with `\Crefname` and `\crefname`;
   * Tagged equations make use of the `\tag` macro;
-  * AMS-style referencing is achieved using the amsmath `\eqref` macro.
+  * If clever referencing is enabled, then AMS-style referencing is achieved by setting the `\creflabelformat`; otherwise, the amsmath `\eqref` macro is used.

 ### Html/Epub Output ###